deprecated-packages/symplify/packages/Monorepo/README.md

 ## Usage

-### Build Monolitic Repository from Many Repositories
+### Build Monolithic Repository from Many Repositories

 - Do you have **many packages with long git history**?
 - Do you want to **turn them into monorepo**?